 Full reopening of schools from Monday 8 March

-Face-to-face classroom learning for all schoolchildren in Tower Hamlets will begin again from Monday 8 March.
+Face-to-face classroom learning for all schoolchildren in Tower Hamlets began again on Monday 8 March.

 This is not the end of lockdown, but it is the beginning of a gradual relaxation, or ‘4-step plan’ to ease lockdown.

 Attendance is mandatory for all students, and the benefits of attending are multiple.
-School or college remains the best place to support for child’s learning and their wellbeing.
+School/college remains the best place to support your child’s learning and their wellbeing.

 If you have any questions or concerns you should speak directly to your child’s school.